 Often in cinema, the Baguazhang presented is elegant and silky- with a larger diameter eight step circle.
 The popular Baguazhang movements employ the whole body with smooth coiling and uncoiling actions, utilizing palm techniques, dynamic footwork, and close-in wrestling.
-In feudal era, the larger circle radius is necessary for polearm melee against multiple opponents- characteristic strategy of Qing footsoldiers and militia.
+In feudal era, the larger circle radius is necessary for polearm-fu against multiple opponents- a characteristic strategy of Qing footsoldiers and militia.
 In modern times, there are raw lineages which maintain the polearm structures in the empty-hand routines… some more so than others.
 According to feudal Shaolin Armed Treatise, pure Yin/Cheng artifact of Interlinking Body methods without heavy modification in modern times- should indeed retain the polearm structures with transitions intact.
 Close-in wrestling integration, with the primary weapon dominant, is standard- and not the other way around.
 Pre- 1900s, unarmed pugilistic systems as portrayed in popular Baguazhang films would be viewed as an impractical self-defense system for urban applications.

 A recent Beijing Interview with He Jinbao discussing Yin Style Baguazhang and his perspective on training.
 In short, He Jinbao mentioned there is fitness reform kungfu and there is real kungfu.
 If one prefers kungfu solely for performance, then it is better to remain a performer.
 If practicality and martial function are preferred, surely the performance will lack in aesthetics.
 He Jinbao recommends for unarmed combat- the importance of precision and power in feudal drilling methods, with intelligent and adaptive technique.